mexemexe/portfolio/README_Prometheus.md

 - Provide helpful and kind feedback
 - Be open to suggestions and collaborative improvement

-### Additional Notes
+### Additional Guidelines
-- Small, focused pull requests are preferred
+- Prefer small, focused pull requests
 - Ensure all tests pass before submitting a pull request
 - Be prepared to make revisions based on review feedback